Maiden Lane Medical

 Multi-Specialty Group Practice located in New York, NY

 In just a split second, you strained a muscle, and now you’re dealing with long-term pain and mobility issues.
-If you’ve sustained a strain and need treatment, visit Jennifer Zocca, MD, at Maiden Lane Medical.
-Helping men and women in New York, Dr. Zocca is a pain management specialist who emphasizes nonsurgical treatments and a multidisciplinary approach.
+If you’ve sustained a strain and need treatment, visit any one of our trained physical therapists, at Maiden Lane Medical.
+Helping men and women in New York, our therapists are pain management specialists who emphasize nonsurgical treatments and a multidisciplinary approach.
 To find relief, contact the office to schedule a consultation or book your first appointment online.

 What is a strain?

 A strain refers to an injury where a muscle or tendon has been stretched or torn.
 Similar to a sprain, which is an injury to a ligament, a strain causes many uncomfortable symptoms that can get worse if left untreated.
 Strains are common in the lower back, the hamstrings, and the neck.